-Since the Lightning Lane hasn’t been open for an entire year up to this point in time, we don’t know yet just how much prices increase throughout the year.
-It’s possible that the high prices will increase by another $2 by year’s end.
+Disney also has the possibility to further increase prices for Lightning Lanes whenever they want.
+Since Lightning Lanes have only been open for just over a year up to this point in time, we don’t know yet just how much prices increase throughout the year.
+It’s possible that the high prices will increase by another $2-$5 by year’s end.

 We’ll have a better read on the situation when the next holiday season arrives.

 What we do know is that the prices will eventually go up.
-Looking at Rise of the Resistance over in Disneyland, the maximum price for the ride is $20 and it still sells out.
-If Disney decided to raise the price on ROTR in Hollywood Studios, you can be sure guests would still pay for it.
-Who knows, they may even be able to charge as much as $25 for it.
+Looking at Rise of the Resistance over in Disneyland, the maximum price for the ride is $25 and it still sells out.
+Disney has since decided to raise the price on ROTR in Hollywood Studios, and guest are still paying for it.
+Who knows, they may even be able to charge as much as $30 for it there too.

 Selling Out & Hardest to Get

 Most Individual Lightning Lane attractions will sell out at some point during a given day.
 This depends on the date you are visiting and how crowded the theme parks are that day.
 The most popular attractions will sell out first, sometimes within minutes of reservations opening up.